ni/nimble/packages/nimble-components/src/table/specs/cell-state-when-scrolling-hld.md

 _API:_
 This logic will be in the Nimble Virtualizer class, called from `handleVirtualizerChange()` (called when the user scrolls).
 It will apply to all Nimble tables / all column types, without an opt-out option.

+**Conclusion**: Since the code required to detect table selection is problematic (`try/catch`) and complex, doesn't work fully in Safari, and is potentially fragile, we currently don't plan to try and detect table text selection.

 ### Disabling Table Text Selection

 We could add CSS to our table text cells (`user-select: none`) to prevent text selection.
 This would also eliminate the concern about text selection remaining after a scroll.